JuliaDiff/ChainRulesCore.jl/docs/src/design/zeros.md

 There is the cases of a structural Zero in a sparse data structure.
 Like the off-diagonal on a `DiagonalMatrix`.
-Also the structual zero of a `SparseCSC` that varies at run time, particularly relevent in as it can be the result from the derivative of `getindex`.
+Also the structural zero of a `SparseCSC` that varies at run time, particularly relevant in that it can be the result from the derivative of `getindex`.
 As well as the zero that could be within the differential representing a tuple if it is ``f(x::Tuple{Float64,Float64,Float64,}) = x[1] + x[3]`` then derivative is `Composite{Tuple}(1, Zero(), 1)` and that is a structual zero.

 Derivative with repect to empty things.
-They have no value so can not be perturbated.
+They have no value so can not be perturbed.
 For example the gradient with respect to a empty array or tuple.
 Also with respect to an struct that has no fields.
-The struct case is interesting as a struct without fields is a singlton (technically a `mutable struct` isn't but it migth as well be).
+The struct case is interesting as a struct without fields is a singleton (technically a `mutable struct` isn't but it might as well be).
 It is the only the only element of its type.
 A very common case of this is functions.
 Every function in julia is a singlton struct, with call overloading.